Velocidex/velociraptor-docs/content/artifact_references/pages/logscale.events.clients.md

     description: Ingest token for API
     type: string
   - name: tagFields
-    description: Comma-separated list of field names to use as tags in the message; Can be renamed with <oldname>=<newname>.
+    description: Comma-separated list of field names to use as tags in the message; Can be renamed with &lt;oldname&gt;=&lt;newname&gt;.
     default:
     type: string
   - name: numThreads